pryv/dev-pryv.io-opener/src-overrides/README.md

 - `npm run local` is the equivalent of running `npm run pryv` + `npm run proxy` using `configs/rec-la.yml`.
 This setup is useful to test Open Pryv.io locally.

-- `npm run proxy` based on [rec-la](https://github.com/pryv/rec-la), it will expose the server running on http://localhost:3000 with an SSL certificate on https://my-computer.rec.la:4443 in this case you need to edit `configs/rec-la.yml`.
+- `npm run proxy` (with database) and `npm run proxied` (without database) based on [rec-la](https://github.com/pryv/rec-la), it will expose the server running on http://localhost:3000 with an SSL certificate on https://my-computer.rec.la:4443 in this case you need to edit `configs/rec-la.yml`.

 #### Native Server setup with built-in SSL